Mitbestimmungsgesetz: Background

 From 1922 to 1933, and again from 1951 Germany had had board level codetermination laws, inspired by collective agreements between worker unions and management.
-The Weimar Constitution 1919 itself said that, “Works and staff are appointed to participate with equal rights together with the company in the regulation of wages and working conditions, as well as in the complete economic development of the producing powers.”
-The coal and steel industry had required half worker and half shareholder seats on the company supervisory board, but outside these sectors, the Work Constitution Act 1952 merely required one third representation.
-By 1976, and given the success of worker participation it was decided that this should be raised.
+The 1919 Weimar Constitution said that, “Workers and employees shall be called upon to cooperate in common with employers, and on an equal footing, in the regulation of salaries and working conditions, as well as in the entire field of the economic development of the forces of production.”
+The coal and steel industry had required half worker and half shareholder seats on the company supervisory board, but outside these sectors, the Works Constitution Act 1952 merely required one third representation.

+By 1976, and given the success of worker participation, the governing social-liberal coalition decided that this should be raised.
 The 1976 Act was passed on May 4 after long consultations and debates in Parliament (the Bundestag).
-This law was a political compromise between the Social Democrats and Liberal coalition members; it reconciled views of individual employee participation in decision-making with the less conservative view of collective codetermination of labor.
+This law was a political compromise between the Social Democrats and FDP coalition members; it reconciled views of individual employee participation in decision-making with the less conservative view of collective codetermination of labor.
 The 1976 law applies to all corporations with more than 2,000 employees; a similar law was passed in 1951 but only applied to coal and steel companies.
 (It remains in force and applies from 1,000 employees on in these branches' companies.)